India - Print & Pattern with Esté MacLeod

 Design your own wooden printing block - expertly carved and ready for you to use.

 Block print your own length of khadi - handspun, handwoven cloth, then meet our indigo master to experiment with mud-resist techniques before plunging your fabric into the deep, magical blue of the indigo vat.
-Later, your hand-printed fabric becomes the perfect material for slow stitch - an ideal keepsake of your creative journey.
+Later, your hand-printed fabric becomes the perfect material for slow stitch - an great keepsake of your creative journey.

 Esté MacLeod